paulfioravanti/steno-dictionaries/dictionaries/README.md

   be stroked using standard Plover conventions, but do not yet have a named entry in the main Plover dictionary.
-- **New**: containing new outline entries that _do not_ currently have a named entry in [Plover's `main.json`][Plover main.json].
+- **New**: containing new outline entries that _do not_ currently have a named entry in Plover's [`main.json`][Plover main.json].
-- **Numbers**: containing number-specific entries that _do not_ currently have a named entry in the main Plover dictionary.
+- **Numbers**: containing number-specific entries that _do not_ currently have a named entry in Plover's [`main.json`][Plover main.json].
-- **Overrides**: containing outlines where I think an existing Plover outline would be better mapped to another word or phrase.
+- **Overrides**: containing outlines where I _personally_ think an existing Plover outline would be better mapped to another word or phrase.
+This is easily the most subjective of all my dictionaries, since these entries essentially diverge away from Plover theory.
 - **Punctuation**: containing new and alternative outlines containing only punctuation and/or non-word characters.
 - **Q&A**: containing briefs related to switching between different people or